 Ciprofloxacin can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

-Cipro is usually taken every 12 hours.
+Take Cipro exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Take this medicine with water, and drink extra fluids to keep your kidneys working properly.
+Take Cipro with water, and drink extra fluids to keep your kidneys working properly.